Motivation-and-Behaviour/SquareEyes/docs/coding_manual/coding_protocols/codebook.md

 `Unclassifiable` <a name="unclassifiable"></a>
 :   An image is to be coded as `Unclassifiable` if the coder cannot identify some aspect of the code.
     Images should be coded to the lowest level possible.
-    For example, if a coder is confident that the content is interactive, but they cannot tell what category of interactive media it is, they should code the content as as `Unclassifiable - Interactive`.
+    For example, if a coder is confident that the content is interactive, but they cannot tell what category of interactive media it is, they should code the content as `Unclassifiable - Interactive`.
     However, if the coder can not tell if the content is interactive or passive, it should just be coded as `Unclassifiable`.

 ## Device